ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 Use only publicly available information.

-[If web browsing enabled: research [COMPETITOR] before generating this briefing]Standard Operating Procedure (SOP):
+Search the web for current information on [COMPETITOR] before generating this briefing.Standard Operating Procedure (SOP):

 Act as an operations consultant for a virtual assistant.
 Generate a complete Standard Operating Procedure for the process described below.